 - IDST 194: Modes of Inquiry (formerly IDST 195), a one-credit pass/fail course; or

 - IDST 184: Research Beyond the Academy, a one-credit pass/fail course (note: enrollment in IDST184 is restricted to selected Excel@Carolina students); or

 - One research-intensive course of at least 3 credit hours with a grade of C or higher in a department different from at least one of the research-intensive courses used to satisfy Step 2; or

 - One research-exposure course of at least 3 credit hours with a grade of C or higher in a department different from at least one of the research-intensive courses used to satisfy Step 2

 Step 2: Completion of at least two research-intensive courses OR one research methods course and one research-intensive course.

-These courses must total at least 6 credit hours with a grade of C or higher.
 Research-intensive courses are defined as undergraduate courses in which at least half of the course is devoted to students conducting original research and presenting research conclusions.
 Research methods courses are devoted to teaching students the techniques and skills to conduct research in a discipline.
 The OUR maintains a list of these courses on our website and updates them yearly.
+These courses must total at least 6 credit hours with a grade of C or higher.
+If the courses do not total 6 credit hours, additional research-intensive courses should be used to fulfill this requirement.
+No more than 3 credit hours from research methods courses may be counted.

 Step 3: Presentation of Research.
 This requirement can be fulfilled in one of these ways:

-- Present your research at a UNC-CH campus research symposium that is open to the public.
-Many students present at OUR’s Annual Celebration of Undergraduate Research.
-If you present at a different UNC-CH symposium, please ask a faculty member in your department to send a statement to OUR confirming that the event was a research symposium, that it was open to the public, and that you presented your research at the event.
+- Present your research at a UNC-Chapel Hill campus conference or symposium that is open to the public.
+You must as a faculty member in your department to send a copy of this form to OUR confirming that you presented your research at the event.
+Additionally, if the conference is not on the pre-approved list, you must complete the petition to add it to the list, which must be submitted via your Director of Undergraduate Studies or your faculty research advisor.
 Please note that department- and course-specific symposia do not fulfill this requirement.